 100 gms of this fiber contains around 14 times more fiber than 100 gms of oat bran and is able to absorb and swell at least ten times its volume.

 1. Drink one glass of water.
 Then take one tablespoon of it in a glass of water or juice and drink another glass of water.
 This is to ensure you have adequate amount of water to create a smooth flowing bulk fiber.

 2. Do not take it with any supplements or any medication because they will also be trapped and eliminated by the fiber.

 3. Take at least two hours before or after consuming anything.

 4. Do not take too much Psyllium Fiber as it is more likely to create some side effect or other, if a proportionate amount of water is not consumed.
-At least two or three glasses of water or juice with every teaspoon of psyllium is enough to keep it soft.
+At least two or three glasses of water or juice with every tablespoon of it is enough to keep it soft.

 5. Throughout the day drink eight to 12 glasses of water to ensure that it moves through the intestines easily.

 6. It is advisable to take some probiotics daily on an empty stomach in the morning, if you have taken the psyllium at night and vice-versa.

 7. It can be added to other high fiber foods, such as oats or other cereals, and even to fruit juices to increase the fiber content of the food.
 This is a natural way of taking Psyllium Husks.